Siege of Marawi: National government

 Following the clash, Duterte declared martial law in Mindanao at 10:00 in the evening (UTC+8) of May 23, 2017.
 As per the 1987 Constitution, the state of martial law will initially last for 60 days.
 Duterte also decided to shorten his diplomatic visit to Russia.

-Vice President Leni Robredo started organizing donations and directing relief operations for the victims.
+Leni Robredo started organizing donations and directing relief operations for the victims.

 Several checkpoints were set up in Metro Manila on Sunday May 28, 2017.